-That is a complete lifecycle model.
+That is the complete lifecycle model.

 Goals of Customer Lifecycle Marketing

-Thus, businesses should make efforts to:
+Therefore, businesses should make efforts to:

-- Familiarize users with the brand.
+- Familiarize consumers with their brand.

-- Provide comprehensive product information.
+- Provide comprehensive information on their products.

-- Arouse consumers interest and engage them in interaction.
+- Arouse consumer interest, and engage them.

-- Motivate to purchase.
+- Motivate people to purchase.

-- Retain users by deepening the interaction.
+- Retain customers by deepening the interaction.

 How to Use Customer Lifecycle Marketing

-- Ads displaying (digital or non-digital).
+- Ads (digital and/or non-digital)